 The owners of an LLC are called “members” (similar to shareholders of a corporation).
 Some classes of members may have different or greater rights than others.

-Forming an LLC generally involves properly filing your Articles of Organization (also called Certificate of Organization), designating your registered agent, and paying the state’s fee.
+Forming an LLC generally involves properly filing your Articles of Organization (also called a Certificate of Organization or another name depending on the state), designating your registered agent, and paying the state’s fee.
 You’ll also typically adopt an operating agreement.
 Even if your state doesn’t technically require an operating agreement, it’s usually better for your business if you have one.

 States vary in what they ask for in the Articles of Organization.
-Generally, many states ask for the following type of information:
+Generally, the states ask for the following type of information:

 The state may also ask you to list the LLC’s purpose (e.g., a general purpose like “all lawful business” or a more specific purpose).
 You may also need to list whether the LLC will be managed by managers (a manager-managed LLC) or by members (a member-managed LLC).

-CT Tip: The operating agreement is pivotal – it’s serves as an official “rulebook” for almost every aspect of your LLC.
+CT Tip: The operating agreement is pivotal – it serves as an official “rulebook” for almost every aspect of your LLC.

 The LLC operating agreement typically includes things like: